don-v/JSBooks/EloquentJS_3rdEd/P1_Language/05_HigherOrderFuncs/notes/05_HigherOrderFuncs.md

 UTF-16 is generally considered a bad idea today.
 It seems almost intentionally designed to invite mistakes.
 It's easy to write programs that pretend to code units and characters are the same thing.
-And if one's language doesn't use two-unit characters, that will appear to work ust fine.
+And if one's language doesn't use two-unit characters, that will appear to work just fine.
 But as soon as someone tries to use such a program with some less common Chines characters, it breaks.
 Fortunately, with the advent of emoji, everybody has started using two-unit characters, and the burden of dealing with such problems is more fairly distributed.